AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59366-delete-teams-with-deactivated-users-not-visible-in-the-team-list.md

 <u>Prerequisites</u>:

-Adobe Commerce B2B modules are installed and companies are enabled.
+Adobe Commerce B2B modules are installed, and companies are enabled.

 <u>Steps to reproduce</u>: